 After Isela cooks the tortilla on the comal, she passes it to Güera, who submerges it in the hot lard until it's fried.
 She adds a spoon of pureed beans, and then some green salsa, lettuce and onion: The sope is ready.
-I take the first bite and the flavours of corn and lard come through strong, along with the beans.
+I take the first bite and the flavors of corn and lard come through strong, along with the beans.
 But even so, something's missing.
 I add a bit of the red salsa, made with arbol chile and peanuts.
 It's the perfect trio.
 My tongue's burning, but not enough to keep me from finishing the whole thing.

 WATCH: MUNCHIES Guide to Mexico: La Marquesa

 Drowned flautas in El rey de la Ahogadas

 There's a trick to eating the flautas from this spot on the corner of División del Norte and Coyoacán Avenue, a few steps from the now-defunct La Curva Brewery.
 Some hold the whole thing and dip each bite into the beefy salsa.
 Others break the flauta in half and let each half completely soak in the spicy liquid.
 My friend Celia, meanwhile, cuts them into small pieces and eats them like cereal with milk.